-Combined federal and state State supplementation Living arrangement Individual Couple Individual Couple Medicaid facility 90.00 а 60.00 а a.
+Combined federal and state State supplementation Living arrangement Individual Couple Individual Couple Medicaid facility 90.00 а 60.00 а SOURCES: Social Security Administration, Office of Income Security Programs; state information. a.
 Couples residing in this living arrangement for more than 30 days are treated as two individuals.